 Johnny's fruit varieties have been selected to fill a sequence of harvest slots, and we offer a number of widely adaptable berry cultivars.
-Many berry plants need time to reach full fruit-bearing productivity, and the 1–3-year wait for those varieties is worthwhile.
-Meanwhile, you can plant some of the newer fruit varieties that bear earlier to fill in the gaps.
-Prime Ark Freedom Blackberry, for example, bears fruit on thornless, first-year canes.
+Many berry plants need time to reach full fruit-bearing productivity, and the 1–3-year wait for those varieties is certainly worthwhile.
+Meanwhile, however, you can plant some of the newer fruit varieties that bear earlier to fill in the gaps.
+Prime Ark Freedom Blackberry, a cultivar that bears fruit on thornless, first-year canes, is an excellent example.
 To learn more, watch this video from University of Arkansas cane fruit breeder and professor of horticulture, John R. Clark, PhD.
-For more details on season extension, refer to our Blueberry, Raspberry, and Strawberry Harvest Programs.
+And for more details on season extension, refer to our Blueberry, Raspberry, and Strawberry Harvest Programs.

-Home gardeners save money by growing their own fruit.
+Whether you're in the business of growing or not, growing your own fruit is sound economics.
+Home gardeners money by growing their own fruit, enjoying it fresh during the season and putting it by for year-round savings.
 Commercial growers can charge a premium for fresh, ripe fruit, which not only adds visual attraction to farmstand offerings but provides the key ingredient for value-added products (such as blueberry jam) that can be sold or consumed at any time of year.
 Strawberry plants can be grown from seed for pack sales.
 Seascape, Gasana, and Tarpan strawberry plants are great for hanging baskets, container sales, and gifts.
-And our certified-organic strawberry plugs can save you growing time, maximize efficiency of space, and jumpstart the greenhouse season.
+And our certified-organic strawberry plugs can save you growing time, utilize space most efficiently, and jumpstart the greenhouse season.
 And because we offer plants in small quantities, growers can trial a range of commercial varieties without a big upfront expenditure.

-If you're new to growing fruit, our Fruit Plant Collections offer a convenient way to get started.
-We offer a Blueberry Collection, a Red Raspberry Collection, and a Strawberry Collection, each of which include early, mid, and late-season varieties to help you maximize your harvest.
+If you're new to growing fruit, our Easy Choice Fruit Plant Collections offer a convenient way to get started.
+We offer a Blueberry Collection, a Red Raspberry Collection, and a Strawberry Collection, each of which includes early, mid, and late-season varieties to help you maximize your harvest.
 For more information on selecting a complement of varieties to fill your harvest slots, see our Fruit Harvest Programs.